-BSB number – the BSB number used by the investment body to identify its branches and locate client accounts in its system.
+7.63 BSB number – the BSB number used by the investment body to identify its branches and locate client accounts in its system.

+If the Type of payment field is set to INT, then the BSB number must be provided.

-Branch location – the location of the investment body or investment body branch where the investment account is held.
+7.64 Branch location – the location of the investment body or investment body branch where the investment account is held.